 (A) The use of one or more technology‐based deterrents;

 Limestone University currently blocks URL access to Peer-to-Peer centric sites for both the Faculty/Staff and student Internet connections utilizing application firewalls and other methods.
 Periodic monitoring of externally destined traffic is also reviewed to determine compliance with Limestone’s stated computer security policy.

 An e‐mail address ( DMCA [at] limestone.edu) is used for receiving and responding to Digital Millennium Copyright Act (DMCA) notices per the requirements of the Higher Education Opportunity Act (HEOA).

 (B) Mechanisms for educating and informing its community about appropriate versus inappropriate use of copyrighted material, including that described in 668.43(a)(10)

-Limestone College’s policy concerning unauthorized distribution of copyrighted material through use of our network is annually distributed to students, faculty, and staff via email.
+Limestone University’s policy concerning unauthorized distribution of copyrighted material through use of our network is annually distributed to students, faculty, and staff via email.

 File sharing restrictions, copyright guidelines, & computer use policies are also posted on our web site.

-Guidelines are posted in the Limestone College Student Handbook as well as the Faculty/Staff Handbook.
+Guidelines are posted in the Limestone University Student Handbook as well as the Faculty/Staff Handbook.